davidgriesel/01_video_game_market_analysis/README.md

 </table>
 <br>

-## Key Recommendations
-1. Interpret physical trends cautiously and prioritise digital data acquisition to reflect true market dynamics.
-2. Reallocate marketing resources to Europe as emerging market.
-3. Adopt regional strategies - Shooter and Sports Globally, Action and Role-Playing in Japan.
-4. Position against EA in Europe, Activision in North America, and monitor the rise of Ubisoft as a possible long term competitor.
-Shift focus from Nintendo to Namco Bandai and Square Enix in Japan.

 ## Takeaways
 ### Successes
 The project met its core objectives by revealing actionable insights into genre preferences, regional shifts, and publisher dynamics.
 It clarified executive questions and challenged assumptions about market consistency, while confirming the industry’s shift from physical to digital formats.

 ### Challenges
 Managing scope was a key challenge.
-With many interesting patterns in the data, it was easy to stray from the brief.
-Balancing depth with executive relevance required restraint, and the tendency to over-communicate insights highlighted the importance of concise messaging.
+It was tempting to pursue additional lines of analysis, for example around per-title performance.
+Staying focused on the core objectives required discipline, prioritisation, and restraint.
+The experience reinforced the importance of addressing stakeholder questions first, before exploring adjacent insights.

 ### Way Forward
-Future efforts should stay closely aligned with stakeholder goals before exploring adjacent questions.
-Executive materials should favour clarity—brief bullets on slides, with detailed context reserved for presenter notes.
-A regional breakdown of total sales volume would enhance the overall analysis and strengthen the response to Question 4 by clarifying when and where demand shifted toward digital formats.
-Next steps could include sourcing digital sales data to compare trends with historical physical sales.
+Future projects should begin with a more structured plan — outlining key questions, priorities, and intended deliverables — to maintain focus, prevent scope drift, and ensure that insights remain tightly aligned with project objectives.